kelreeeeey/OdinSeismicSyntheticGenerator/README.md

 slighlty complicated, then i bumped to Odin, which i found it, kinda less scary than those 2, and feels like Python if that makes sense.

-All of the code were reproduced by this repo: python repo: [3D-Seismic-Image-Fault-Segmentation](https://github.com/Jun-Tam/3D-Seismic-Image-Fault-Segmentation/tree/master)
+All of the code were reproduced from this repo: python repo: [3D-Seismic-Image-Fault-Segmentation](https://github.com/Jun-Tam/3D-Seismic-Image-Fault-Segmentation/tree/master)

 ## How to use